quicwg/multipath/draft-ietf-quic-multipath.md

 widely.
-Consider for example a multipath transmission using both a terrestrial path, with a latency of 50ms in each direction, and a geostationary satellite path, with a latency of 300ms in each directions.
+Consider for example a multipath transmission using both a terrestrial path, with a latency of 50ms in each direction, and a geostationary satellite path, with a latency of 300ms in each direction.
 The acknowledgment delay will depend on the combination of paths used for the packet transmission and the acknowledgement transmission, as shown in {{fig-example-ack-delay}}.